info201a-au2022/project-group-8-section-ae/docs/p01-proposal.md

 ### **Expected implications**

   * Some expected implications we see happening are designers and policymakers changing the different frustrations people had to fit more of their needs and preferences.
 I also see policymakers finding a way to add more films that people enjoy watching or films that give the same feeling as they were describing and comparing different streaming services to Netflix to find their strengths and weaknesses to better improve Netflix over all.
 After hearing feedback and or a comment, we should aim to find a way that fits those needs and preferences.
 Even though Netflix is the number one streaming service in the world, there is always room for improvement.
 Staying at the top, in a positive way,  is always something a company wants.
 By taking this feedback and research, we are able to figure out how Netflix stays on top and will continue to do so.

+### **Acknowledgements**
+  Heena and Lasya would like to thank T-Mobile for the free Netflix subscription along with membership.

+  We would also like to thank all of our moms!!!! for giving birth to us.

+### **References**
+Bansal, Shivam.
+“Netflix Movies and TV Shows.”
+Kaggle, 27 Sept.
+2021, https://www.kaggle.com/datasets/shivamb/netflix-shows [kaggle.com].
+Dhiman, Bharat, and Pawan Singh Malik.
+“Psychosocial Impact of Web Series and Streaming Content: A Study on Indian Youth.”
+Global Media Journal, Research and Reviews, 31 Dec.
+2021, https://www.globalmediajournal.com/open-access/psychosocial-impact-of-web-series-and-streaming-content-a-study-on-indian-youth.php?aid=90530 [globalmediajournal.com].

+Li, Carl.
+“Strategy Case Study Series: Netflix Effect, Leading Disruptive Change in a Digital Economy.”
+LinkedIn, 12 Feb.
+2020, https://www.linkedin.com/pulse/strategy-case-study-series-netflix-effect-leading-disruptive-carl-li/ [linkedin.com].

+“The True Climate Impact of Streaming.”
+About Netflix, https://about.netflix.com/en/news/the-true-climate-impact-of-streaming [about.netflix.com].

+Kanawattanachai, Prasert.
+“Netflix Subscription Fee in Different Countries.”
+Kaggle, 15 Jan.
+2022,https://www.kaggle.com/datasets/prasertk/netflix-subscription-price-in-different-countries [kaggle.com].

+Sheta, Prit.
+“Netflix Stock Data from 2002 to 2021.”
+Kaggle, 1 Oct.
+2021, https://www.kaggle.com/datasets/pritsheta/netflix-stock-data-from-2002-to-2021 [kaggle.com].